mofhasa/priceyourart/README.md

 For access to the dataset and records, email me at yadav11@purdue.edu

 ### Ongoing and future work
-- Factoring in additional metadata
+- Factoring in additional metadata for adjustment in predictions
 - Refining the learned model to include artistic features